 Consequently the extent to which the deceased’s death estate is chargeable or exempt depends on the devolution under the combined effect of the deceased’s will or intestacy and the order of court.
 If the tax has to be adjusted in consequence of the S.2 court order, the tax underpaid or overpaid does not carry interest from any date earlier than the date of the order.

-If the order creates a short-term (not exceeding five years) interest in possession for the benefit of the deceased’s spouse or civil partner (IHTM11032) you should refer the file to TG with a summary of the deceased’s will or intestacy and of the order.
+If the order creates a short-term (not exceeding five years) interest in possession for the benefit of the deceased’s spouse or civil partner (IHTM11032) you should refer the file to Technical with a summary of the deceased’s will or intestacy and of the order.

 If the order provides for a payment to a spouse or civil partner to be made on a future date, see the instructions at IHTM11092.

 Unlike IHTA84/S142 and IHTA84/S144, IHTA84/S146 is not mentioned in IHTA84/S239 (4) (IHTM40147).
 Accordingly you need to take particular care in any case in which